When might a cash balance plan be a good fit?

 ERISA consultants at the Retirement Learning Center (RLC) Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, stock options, and Social Security and Medicare.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.

-A recent call with a financial advisor from Minnesota is representative of a common inquiry related to governmental plans.
+A recent call with an advisor in New Mexico is representative of a common question related to maximizing retirement plan contributions.

 Highlights of Discussion

 The question of whether to set up a qualified retirement plan has important tax ramifications.
 Therefore, business owners would be best served by seeking the guidance of a tax professional when making such a decision.

 As a type of defined benefit plan, a cash balance plan requires an adopting employer to fund the plan to provide participants with a promised retirement benefit.
 Cash balance plans are most popular among smaller, well-established firms that have significant and consistent cash flow (e.g., law firms, medical groups, and professional firms such as CPAs, architects, and consultants).
 They also work well for older small business owners who are no longer making heavy investments in their businesses, and have significant amounts of pass-through income, resulting in high tax bills.

 To determine suitability for a cash balance plan, consider the following questions.
 The more “yes” responses the greater the possibility a business could benefit from having a cash balance plan.

 |Question||Yes||No||Why it Matters|